mbhall88/rasusa/README.md

 - Linux kernel `x86_64-unknown-linux-musl` (works on most Linux distributions I tested)
 - OSX kernel `x86_64-apple-darwin` (works for any post-2007 Mac)

-If these binaries do not work on your system please raise an issue and I will potentially add some additional [target triples][triples].
+If these binaries do not work on your system please raise an issue, and I will potentially add some additional [target triples][triples].

 ### Build locally